patterns-app/patterns-devkit/README.md

 with the goal of global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster.

+Modern Data Pipelines
+Camber is a framework for building end-to-end functional data pipelines from modular components.
+Camber abstracts over underlying database, runtime, and storage resources with functional, type-aware data graphs that operate on streams of immutable datablocks.
+These graphs are composed of discrete snaps written in python or SQL that operate on datablocks and connect to form end-to-end data pipelines, from API extraction to SQL transformation to analysis, modeling, and visualization.

+Cambersnaps optionally expose type interfaces, called dtypes, that describe the structure, data types, and semantics of the expected input and output data.
+These type interfaces allow the Camber community to build an ecosystem of interoperable components that power instant "plug and play" pipelines.

+Camber brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster.

 ### Features:

  - **Reusable modules and components** - There are hundreds of `pipes` and `schemas` ready to